-They are the catenary lines used to power light-rail trains in the United States and Europe, and both manufacturers and rail lines have been seeking to do away with them for years.
+They are the catenary lines used to power light-rail trains in the United States and Europe, and both manufacturers and rail lines and have been seeking to do away with them for years.
 Fortunately, several companies have made advances that may make that possible.
-Test systems have been installed in Bordeaux, France, and Augsburg, Germany, already with promising results.
+Test systems have been installed in Bordeaux, France and Augsburg, Germany already with promising results.
 The introduction of these new, catenary-less technologies may indeed mean overhead wires will be a thing of the past for the mass transit industry.

 The Case Against Catenary Lines